AckimJnr/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete		# deletes the file betty from /tmp/my_first_directory
 9-firstdirdeletion	# Deletes my_first_directory from /tmp dir
-10-back			#changes Working dir to the previous one 11-lists		#list all files from the current dir, parent dire and /boot dir including hidden ones
+10-back			#changes Working dir to the previous one 11-lists		#list all files from the current dir, parent dire and /boot dir including hidden ones 12-file_type		# determines the type of file that iamafile is from /tmp dir